Clumpsyyy/Sked-Backend/README.md

-# iNote
+# SKED
-iNote - CRUD To-Do List App using React Native
+SKED - CRUD a Scheduler App using React Native